Stochast1c/solarhud/README.md

 First, if a new commit has been pushed, pull the update files (or re-download the HUD and copy/paste).

 Second, run `extract_base_hudfiles.bat` to update the default HUD files.
-[See WietHUD's readme for more information.](https://github.com/Wiethoofd/WietHUD/blob/master/readme.md)
+[See WietHUD's readme for more information.](https://github.com/Wiethoofd/WietHUD#updating-wiethud)

-If you are a Linux (or rather a non-Windows user), the included .bat file and HLExtract will not run, as they are windows files.
+If you are a Linux (or rather a non-Windows) user, the included .bat file and HLExtract will not run, as they are windows files.
 You must manually extract the default HUD files from `tf_misc_dir.vpk` to the directory named `default_hudfiles/` (located at the top of the HUD directory).

 ## HUD Crosshairs

 This HUD supports [KnucklesCrosses](http://www.teamfortress.tv/26790/official-knucklescrosses-release) which can be set in scripts/hudlayout.res.
 Two crosshair controls are added for your convenience and can be found as the very first entries in scripts/hudlayout.res to be enabled/modified.
 Crosshairs are 1px or less off from true center on a 1920x1080 resolution, and may or may not be more misaligned on different resolutions.
 If you have no experience with HUD crosshairs, see the above link and reference Step 3 in post #2.

+VTF Crosshairs might be coming at later date, see the [tf.tv thread](http://www.teamfortress.tv/37767/how-to-make-vtf-crosshairs) on how to add it to the HUD yourself.

 ## Currently Supported Customizations